 In early 2019, the HAND Board and staff completed a Strategic Alignment process to determine how to leverage the power of its membership to make meaningful progress on the housing affordability crisis.
 After interviewing and surveying hundreds of members, one of the clearest messages that emerged was that HAND must do more to leverage the power of its members to influence affordable housing programs and policy in the Capital Region of Baltimore, Washington and Richmond.

-HAND accepts this challenge and is committed to taking bold steps to build public and private will and to catalyze action that addresses the crisis in a substantial manner.
-Over the coming months, exciting announcements on what this entails will be released.
-For your reference, the following items detail how HAND has played a role in advocacy and policy to date:
+HAND accepts this challenge and is committed to taking bold steps to build public and private will, and to catalyze action that addresses the crisis in a substantial manner.
+Keep reading for more details on these efforts and how HAND has played a role in advocacy and policy to date:

 Bolstering HAND Member Campaigns